 Immortalized in numerous gambling and poker movies, Bellagio is another legendary place on the Las Vegas strip that every player should visit during their stay in the city.

 Owned by MGM Resorts, the company behind BetMGM, Bellagio features an impressive poker room with 40 tables always ready to accommodate players.
 Like Aria, the casino offers a variety of games, from Texas Hold’em and PLO to mixed games variations.
-Blinds range from $1/3 to $10/20+, depending on the demand.
+Depending on the demand, blinds range from $1/3 to $10/20+.